ericoporto/rocambolli/README.md

 [You can play here on itch.io.](https://eri0o.itch.io/rocambolli)

+**Update:** I created a release, and there is for download the original codebase.
+I am updating the code here to give support to for mobile 14/12/2016!

 Click on the screen when the game loads in itch, and then use **Arrow keys** and/or **WASD** keys to move the character.

-You can also use a **Xbox360 gamepad**, using left stick to move and A or B to jump - it must be plugged in the USB as player1, which should be default, since the code is VERY hacky.
+You can also use a **Xbox360 gamepad**, using left stick to move and A or B to jump - it must be plugged in the USB as player1.

 ## Code